gangofnuns/cloudposse-tour/README.md

 # BUILDING a multi-account architecture

 # Organizing (and building) a large reference architecture

-# Where to find help.

-# How to contribute.
+(Should be its own tree of documents.)

 # Reference
+## GUIDE to importing packages into the Cloudposse framework.
+## How to contribute.
+## Where to find help.